 We consider experiencing good Chinese cuisine to be an essential part of the tour experience.
-We take our guests to genuine local restaurants or sometimes local family homes, not tourist traps.
-But be prepared that sometimes you might be the only Western faces in the restaurant.
+We take our guests to genuine local restaurants or sometimes even local family homes, but never tourist traps.
+Be aware that sometimes you might be the only Western faces in the restaurant!

 Lunch on Tour

 When on a tour, lunch is generally Chinese style and normally included in the price.
-Our guides will help you order according to your taste.
-Mild, spicy, meat, vegetables, rice and/or noodles.
-Dishes are served family style and shared by the guests.
+Our guides will help you order according to your tastes: mild, spicy, meat, vegetables, rice and/or noodles.
+Dishes are served family-style and shared by the guests.
 The driver may eat on his own but the guide will join you if you invite them to do so.

-Unless there is a special activity planned or you prefer to have all your meals catered, guests often prefer to relax after a day tour and arrange their own dinner.
-This gives you flexibility in time and cuisine.
+Unless there is a special activity planned or you have requested to have all your meals catered, guests often prefer to relax after a long day of sightseeing and arrange their own dinner.
+This gives you flexibility in terms of time and cuisine.
 Having all your meals catered every day can be tiresome.
 Handling your own dinner allows you to have some control and also strike out on you own.

-If you get the taste for a burger or pizza after a lot of Chinese food, this is easily found in Beijing, Shanghai and many other cities around China.
+If you get the taste for a burger or pizza after a lot of Chinese food, then you will have lots of choices in big cities such as Beijing and Shanghai.
 Many hotel restaurants offer nice food.
 China also has its share of McDonald's, KFC and Subway sandwich chains if you need a fix.

-Most hotels come with breakfast, or if not it can be added at a cost.
-Four and five star hotels will generally offer a good western and Chinese buffet breakfast.
-Three star hotels may only have a Chinese breakfast, or a Chinese interpretation of a western breakfast.
-Anyway a Chinese breakfast is not bad - rice porridge, eggs, Chinese style breads and vegetables.
+Most hotels include breakfast (or it can be added for a small fee).
+Four and five-star hotels will generally offer a good western and Chinese buffet breakfast.
+Three-star hotels may only have a Chinese breakfast or a Chinese interpretation of a western breakfast.
+In any case, a Chinese breakfast is not bad - rice porridge, eggs, Chinese style bread, and vegetables

 Most of our tours offer unlimited bottled water in the vehicle so you can keep hydrated and healthy all day long.
-Grab a couple bottles to take to your room for the night.
-Tap water in big cities in China is not going to make you sick, it is chlorinated.
-Fine for brushing your teeth but best to stick to bottled water as you don't want to upset your system on your big trip.
+Grab a couple of bottles to take to your room for the night.
+Tap water in big cities in China is not going to make you sick as it is chlorinated, so it is fine for brushing your teeth but we still recommend sticking to bottled water as you don't want to upset your system on your big trip.

 Children and Special Diets

-Our guides are accustomed to handling special diets or the selective eating of children.
+Our guides are accustomed to handling special diets and the selective dining habits of children.
 Let us know in advance if you have food allergies or other special requests and we can plan for you.
-Children often find they like certain Chinese dishes, such as noodles, fried rice or sweet and sour pork.
+Children often find that they like certain Chinese dishes, such as noodles, fried rice, or sweet and sour pork.
 If a stop at McDonalds or KFC is required your guide can do this on the go.